RKhisa/WebDevCAT2---RK/README.md

 # WebDevCAT2---RK
-This repository contains the cod for my CAT 2 exam.
+This repository contains the code for my CAT 2 exam.